vanessarodriguese-sign/developer__hub/README.md

 ## Deployment

 After a commit is pushed to the main branch, the Gitflow process will be initiated.
 Tests will be run, and if they pass, automatic deployment will be triggered on Vercel.

+## Prettier

+Execute Prettier to format all files in the current directory (.) and subdirectories

+    ```bash
+    npx prettier . --write
+    ```

+## ESLint

+Execute ESLint to check your code against the rules specified in your ESLint configuration file.

+    ```bash
+    npm run lint
+    ```

+    ```bash
+    npx eslint . --fix
+    ```